Tësh-lok-lâki-wotch

 All comforts of life are given to us

-The world is indeed a
+The world is indeed at our feet!

 No place here for the virtuous,